ShenZhouHong/hookups-party/README.md

 - [ ] Implement progressive font rendering to prevent FOIC
 - [ ] Working session management to prevent multiple users on the same client
 - [ ] Add match GUI to notify user when a match is found
+- [ ] Add a comprehensive unit testing framework for javascript code

 ## Installation
 ### Prerequisites